-I created Bronx Bird Alert in November 2017 to provide Bronx birders with a convenient way to share real-time birding information.
-After initial roll-out the account will be managed by noted birding author and photographer — and Bronx resident — Deborah Allen.
+I created Bronx Bird Alert in November 2017 and continue to manage it to provide Bronx birders with a convenient way to share real-time birding information.

 The system works with ANY mobile phone (that handles text messages), not just smartphones.
 You don’t need to be a Twitter user, but you will need to create a Twitter account.
 Once you do, you can opt to send and receive alerts through simple (SMS) text messages.
 That said, I strongly encourage smartphone owners to use the Twitter app (Android or iOS) and app notifications.